Intersection Number, Length, and Systole on Compact Hyperbolic Surfaces: Hyperbolic geometry

+We emphasize that here the terminology '\textit{thin part}' is used in a non-standard sense: it refers to the chosen subsets $N_{\gamma_k}(r_k)$ of collars, not to collars around short geodesics (as in the classical thick–thin decomposition).

-The complements of the thin parts are $2g-2$ pairs of pants which are the \emph{thick parts} of $X$ with respect to $\mathcal{P}$.
+The complements of the thin parts are $2g-2$ pairs of pants, which are \emph{thick parts} of $X$ with respect to $\mathcal{P}$.
 Denote the thick part in $P_j$ by $O(thick,j)$.

+The motivation behind defining the thin parts as above is to avoid very short geodesic arcs in a collar whose endpoints are on the boundary of the collar.
+This is mandatory for our proof.
+We will show that there is a lower bound for the length of a geodesic arc which has a nonempty intersection with the thin part $O(thin,\gamma)$ and whose endpoints are on $\partial O(collar,\gamma)$; see Lemma \ref{lemma: has.int} and Lemma \ref{lemma: length.type2}.

-From Bers' theorem, we know that there is a pants decomposition such that $\ell(\gamma_k) \leq L_g$, where $L_g$ is \textit{Bers' constant} \cite[Thm.
+From Bers' theorem, we know that there is a pants decomposition such that $\ell(\gamma_k) \leq L_g$, where $L_g$ is the \textit{Bers' constant} \cite[Thm.
 5.1.2.]{Bsr}.
 We call such a decomposition a \textit{proper decomposition}.
-From now on, we assume $\mathcal{P}$ is proper.
+From now on, we assume that $\mathcal{P}$ is proper.